 However, even though trekking in Nepal is a beautiful experience, it can also be a dangerous and life-threatening experience if you are not careful.
-It is reported that trekkers often die in Nepal due to altitude sickness, heart attacks, diabetic ketoacidosis, and trauma.
+Trekkers are reported to often die in Nepal due to altitude sickness, heart attacks, diabetic ketoacidosis, and trauma.

-Safety is and always should be a trekker’s top priority no matter what.
+Safety should always be a trekker’s top priority, no matter what.

 Thus, researching and being fully prepared before and during your trip is crucial.
 If you are unsure, please read for safety tips to consider trekking plans in the Himalayan Kingdom.

 Safety tips to follow before trekking in Nepal

 Preparing for your trek before you head out for your trip can make a huge difference.
 You will be ready for any situation and successfully execute your trekking without hassle.
 Here are some safety tips you can adopt before you head out for your trek:

 It is crucial to research your trek before you go.
 Please go through the itinerary and check out its difficulty rating, the best season to go to, and the dangers that may occur during the trek.
 It would be best if you got the answers to these questions before booking a tour.